 Senior Solicitor, Head of Private Client

-Chris is a solicitor and also a qualified Trust and Estate Practitioner (full member of STEP the Society of Trust and Estate Practitioners).
+Chris is a solicitor and also a qualified Trust and Estate Practitioner (full member of STEP – the worldwide professional association for those advising families across generations).
 Chris is also a member of COPPA, the Court of Protection Practitioners Association.

 Chris is an experienced and compassionate specialist solicitor with a firm belief that conversations about ageing and death can be a positive experience.
 Chris helps clients to navigate the difficult areas they may be reluctant to face.

 Chris helps clients to face a variety of challenges including planning the gifting or inheritance of their assets, the management of their personal finances including business assets and personal health and welfare planning.

 After a person’s death, Chris helps their family members or friends to manage the estate and pass it on according to the person’s wishes and the law.
 Throughout his career he has helped clients to deal with all aspects of estate administration including negotiating with HMRC over inheritance tax assessments, applications to the Court for Probate in unusual circumstances, and dealing with almost every type of asset from a bank account to a herd of cattle.